-Erb’s Palsy is a nerve injury that affects the movement of the shoulder, arm and hand.
-In most cases the condition can be spotted as the elbow does not bend properly and is held against the body.
+Erb’s Palsy is a nerve injury that affects the movement of the shoulders, arms and hands.
+In most cases, the condition can be spotted as the elbow does not bend properly and is held against the body.
 The condition is predominantly caused by birth trauma and if there has been negligence and poor care during the birth of your child, you have the right to compensation.

 Early diagnosis and intervention is essential to try to reduce further damage and to treat the condition, and whilst recovery can occur naturally, some cases may require special treatment.